How to Become a Registered Nurse (RN)

 - An unrestricted Arizona Dept. of Public Safety Level One Fingerprint Clearance Card.

-- Passing scores on the HESI A2 Entrance Exam: 80% or higher in English, 75% or higher in Math.
+- Passing scores on the HESI A2 Entrance Exam: 80% or higher in English Composition, 75% or higher in Math.
 Scores must be satisfied on a single attempt of the test.

 After submitting your application and while waiting for placement in MaricopaNursing, consider completing co-requisites and recommended courses below.
 The recommended courses are useful classes that will help you in the nursing program.
 Also, if you are planning to pursue your BSN after graduating from PVCC nursing, these courses are required in many RN to BSN programs.